MarcScott/7-CS-JS/README.md

 Computers with a web-browser and a text-editor installed are all that are needed.

 Recommended web-browsers are as follows:

 :poop: [I.E.](http://www.mozilla.org/en-GB/firefox/new/)
 :snail: [Safari](http://www.mozilla.org/en-GB/firefox/new/)
 :see_no_evil: [Chrome]((http://www.mozilla.org/en-GB/firefox/new/)
 :smiling_imp: [FireFox](http://www.mozilla.org/en-GB/firefox/new/)

-Recommended text-editors are as follows
+Recommended text-editors are as follows:

 :bowtie: [Sublime Text](http://www.sublimetext.com)
 :sunglasses: [Atom](https://atom.io)
 :neckbeard: [Emacs](http://www.gnu.org/software/emacs/)